kontent-ai/rich-text-resolver-js/README.md

 https://github.com/kontent-ai/rich-text-resolver-js/blob/14dcf88e5cb5233b1ff529b350341dfac79a888b/showcase/showcase.ts#L31-L58

 > 💡 For table resolution, you may use `resolveTable` helper function.
-It accepts two arguments -- custom block of type `table` and a method to transform content of its cells into valid HTML.
-See below for usage examples.
-Alternatively, you can iterate over the table structure and resolve it as per your requirements (e.g. if you want to add CSS classes to its elements)
+You can provide it either with a custom resolution method or use default implementation from a resolution package of your choice (such as `toHTML` or `toPlainText`)

 <br>